A Virtual Lecture Series

 Co-Sponsored by the Monmouth County Library

 Please join us on the third Thursday of each month at 7 pm for Zoom lectures given by Monmouth County's most interesting and well-respected historians!
-You'll have the chance to engage in a Q&A session at the end.
+You'll have the chance to engage in a Q&A at the end.

 *Register below to be sent the Zoom link and simple instructions to join!